Time According to Western Science

 I’m not sure.
 I never thought about it.

 If it’s static, how can it move at the speed of light?
 How does information come from an object to us?
 Before you know the information, how could you say that the information has left its source?
-A star a billion light years away – that information left that star, we receive it now, and you somehow infer that it left there a billion years ago.
+For example, a star a billion light-years away – that information left that star, we receive it now, and you somehow infer that it left there a billion years ago.
 Well, did it really leave there a billion years ago?
 Was it information then?

 Well, information is an abstract term.
-I mean, even if you use it just conventionally and say, “I’ve received information,” or something like that, or you have “essential information,” then information is an abstraction that might be made on the basis of different carriers.
-For example, I could have a CD, or an old-fashioned record or whatever, as the carrier that carries information about music, and I can reproduce it.
+I mean, even if we use it just conventionally and say, “I’ve received information,” or something like that, or we have “essential information,” then information is an abstraction that might be made on the basis of different carriers.
+For example, we could have a CD, or an old-fashioned record or whatever, as the carrier that carries information about music, and we can reproduce it.

 But you need a physical basis for the information, don't you?

-So the physical basis is not the same as the information, which would be an abstraction imputable on that, I think.
-If you think about it, also the information received depends on whether you know how to decode it.
-So it not only depends on the message; it also depends on how you decode it.
-There can be more information than you know how to decode.
+The physical basis is not the same as the information, which would be an abstraction imputable on that, I think.
+If we think about it, also the information received depends on whether we know how to decode it.
+It not only depends on the message; it also depends on how we decode it.
+Nonetheless, there can be more information than we know how to decode.

-But if it’s a category, it's static and so can’t be heard.
-But isn't the static information a cause for hearing it?
+If it’s a category, it's static and so can’t be heard.
+Isn't the static information a cause for hearing it?
 If information is a static fact, is it created?

-Well, you have to differentiate here.
-The mental event that’s cognizing the category – that would be created, but not the contents, the cognitive content, which would be a category, which would be static.
+Well, we have to differentiate here.
+The mental event that’s cognizing the category, that would be created, but not the contents, the cognitive content, which would be a category, would be static.

 Sure.